katsmith133/glwagner.github.io/_pages/projects.md

 ---
+title: The ideas that keep me up at night
 permalink: /projects/
 ---

-These are a few of the ideas the keep me up at night.

 ## Abyssal mixing.